 “The sacrifice shall be made,” chanted the girls.
 “The pact shall be sealed.”

-They repeated the lines, but Cindy did so against her own will.
+Cindy repeated the lines along with the others, but she did so against her own will.
 She was not in control anymore, not while having to fight off the raging flames of desire within her.
 It was taking everything she had to fight these unwanted feelings, and this frightened her like nothing else.